 Opt for low-fat or non-dairy milk options

-Choose low-fat or non-dairy milk, like almond or soy milk, as they tend to have lower sugar content compared to whole milk or reduced-fat milk.
+Choose low-fat or non-dairy milk, like almond or soy milk, as they tend to have lower sugar content than whole or reduced-fat milk.

 Read labels carefully

-Always check the nutrition facts panel for sugar and carbohydrate content before purchasing chocolate milk.
+Check the nutrition facts panel for sugar and carbohydrate content.
 Choose options with less added sugar.

 Make your own chocolate milk

-Create a healthier version of chocolate milk or hot chocolate at home by using unsweetened cocoa powder or unsweetened baking chocolate, a low-glycemic sweetener like stevia or erythritol, and low-fat or non-dairy milk.
+You can create a healthier version of chocolate milk or hot chocolate at home using unsweetened cocoa powder or baking chocolate, a low-glycemic sweetener like stevia or erythritol, and low-fat or non-dairy milk.

 What Kind of Milk Can Diabetics Drink?